ngregorich/nickgregorich.com/content/posts/the-usb-led-dimmer/index.md

 ### SPICE up your life

-It's been a while since I did a schematic but it's been even longer since I did [SPICE](https://en.wikipedia.org/wiki/SPICE) simulations
+It's been a while since I've done a schematic but it's been even longer since I've done [SPICE](https://en.wikipedia.org/wiki/SPICE) simulations

 **Note:** I've definitely spent more time than expected on this project, but at this point I'm in too deep to quit!